oscarpolanco/node_react_fullstack/sections_text/README.md

 ### Refactor the action creator

-Just add the `async/await` sintax for this
+Just add the `async/await` sintax for this.

 ```js
 export const fetchUser = () => async (dispatch) => {